If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 Also great is that the Fast Slow Pro not only cooks the food, it also sets the steam release automatically and instantly switches to the Warm setting when the food is done.
 (You may not like this as food can keep cooking, but in most cases it's an excellent feature).

 Custom: The Custom function allows you to set the FSP to your own specifications rather than use the pre-set functions.
 You can set all aspects of the cook, including pressure release and warming.
-If you're a Custom cook, you won't like that the option is the last menu selection so it requires a lot of scrolling.
-If not, then it's a moot point.
+If you're a Custom cook, you won't like that the option is the last menu selection so it requires a lot of scrolling--a bit of a pain in a menu-driven interface.

 Steam Release: Steam release on the FSP is pretty much entirely automatic, a feature than no other multicookers on the market have yet (or at least do as well).
 It has 3 settings, programmable when you start a cooking cycle.
 You can also change the setting at the end (say, if you're in a hurry and want to release the steam quickly instead of naturally).
 Instant Pot Vs. Pressure Cooker: Which Is Better?